 Cane sugar is most produced sugar type in the world.
-It has been known since ancient era which the exact date of earliest cane sugar production cannot be identified.
-However, it is agreed that the earliest production has occurred in South Asia region.
+Cane sugar is a well known commodity since ancient era which the exact date of earliest cane sugar production is unknown.
+However, most historian agreed that South Asia region is the earliest production place.

-During industrial awaken era, sugar processing was also improved.
-The continuous process and basic refining method are invented during this era.
-Improving production and quality capability of sugar producer.
+During industrial awaken era, people tried to improve sugar processing.
+The invention of continuous process and basic refining method are remarkable progress during this era, improving production and quality capability of sugar producer.
 Then, sugar processing step is becoming state-of-the-art.

 The first step of cane sugar processing is:

-From the above step, fresh cane juice is obtained.
-The juice shall undergo clarification process before it can be consumed safely.
+From the above step, we can obtain fresh cane juice.
+The juice shall undergo clarification process before production of cane sugar crystal which is the final form of sugar we can consume safely.